Creative Writing Classes

 A Process-based Approach

 My teaching and mentoring style is warm and non judgemental, and I meet my students where they are.
 I do my best to make my classes and workshops engaging, collaborative spaces.
-My online classes are delivered in such a way that a previous student exclaimed “you transcend Zoom!”
-The extracts we read are varied, to promote social equity and understanding and I empower my students’ learning by maintaining a safe and democratic space.
+My online classes are delivered in such a way that a previous student exclaimed, “you transcend Zoom!”
+The extracts we read are varied, to promote social equity and understanding, and I empower my students’ learning by maintaining a safe and democratic space.
 Students being workshopped in my classes guide the class in reading their work, unlike traditional MFA programmes, where “workshoppees” are required to keep silent.
 I promote a process-based approach where “the only way to fail at writing is not to write.”
 (Gail Sher) I excel at helping students of poetry find the “objective correlative” or deep image for their inner experiences, and in memoir in assisting students in Developmental editing, and finding the through line, the story within the story that they are writing towards.
 My classes are empowering, fun and practical experiences and create and maintain a sense of writing community.

 My Teaching Experience

 I have over a decade’s experience as a facilitator of poetry and memoir on two continents, working in community and university settings.
-I’ve taught in a New York City public hospital, in libraries, schools, was Writer in Residence with Hunts Point Alliance for Children in the South Bronx and currently teach creative writing in a school in Knocknaheeny, Cork.
+I’ve taught in a New York City public hospital, in libraries, schools, was Writer in Residence with Hunts Point Alliance for Children in the South Bronx and have taught creative writing in a school in Knocknaheeny, Cork.
 I’ve worked with students with additional needs, students from the Traveller community, refugees and migrants, and students with English as a second language.
 I’ve also taught at New York University, University College, Dublin and The American College, Dublin.

-Recently I have taught at The Center for Fiction, Hudson Valley Writers Centre and The Irish Writers Centre, mentored via The Munster Literature Centre, led workshops at The Thomas McDonagh Hedge School, Cloughjordan, Co.
+Recently I have taught at The Center for Fiction, Hudson Valley Writers Centre and The Irish Writers Centre, mentored via The Munster Literature Centre, led workshops at The Thomas MacDonagh Hedge School, Co.
 Tipperary and taught in Cork schools via The Unfinished Book of Poetry (mentor in 2023/24 and 2024/25).
 I also teach via Poetry Ireland’s Writers in Schools programme as well as the Heritage Council.
 I’m a mentor with The National Mentoring Programme, and am on a panel of Arts Facilitators, via Cork County Council Library and Arts Service, delivering arts and creative writing workshops and classes throughout the county.
 I also offer classes to small groups of adults online.

 “This has been the third memoir writing course that I've completed in the last year and it has been this one that has made the writing and ideas all come together for me in a way that I wasn't able to see or achieve before.
 It has been the missing piece and you have been the teacher that I have needed.”